imdeepmind/NeuralPy/docs/DOCS.md

 # Rest of the code
 ...

-# Conveting the PyTorch model to NeuralPy model
+# Converting the PyTorch model to NeuralPy model
 model.set_model(pytorch_model)
 ```